Phone Deal Finder

 Cons of Mobile Broadband

 The biggest issue with mobile broadband is the cost.
-You could potentially be paying per gigabyte of data, which will usually come out to more than you would be paying for home internet given how much data we go through in the modern era.
+You could potentially be paying per gigabyte of data, which will usually come out to more than you would be paying for home Internet given how much data we go through in the modern era.

 Many fixed-line plans are considerably cheaper than what you can get a limited data mobile broadband plan for.

 Another issue is that you need to be in an area where cell service is excellent.
-Since you are not getting your internet through a wired connection, you need to make sure that you have strong access to local cell towers.
+Since you are not getting your Internet through a wired connection, we you need to make sure that you have strong access to local cell towers.
+If you don’t, you could end up with slow speeds.

 The Bottom Line